 When you are applying for registration it’s free of charge and contains compulsory third party insurance.
 This is done to protect the user of any compensation claims in the unfortunate event of harming a pedestrian.
 When registering your machine if it exceeds the legal speed limit it cannot be registered.
 Motorised scooters/wheelchairs that are not permitted to be registered are only acceptable to be used in a place that is not in a road related area such as inside your home.

 If you cannot drive a car and need to get around today is your lucky day!
-You do not need a license when driving your mobility scooter/wheelchair.
+You do not need a licence when driving your mobility scooter/wheelchair.
 People who are considered to have a mobility impairment are considered to be a pedestrian under the Queensland law.
-Making this possible to drive without a license.
+Making this possible to drive a mobility scooter without a licence.
 The same rules used by pedestrians are also applied to scooters/wheelchair users.